alttch/bma-benchmark/README.md

     });
 ```

-The *benchmark_stage* attribute has "check" option, which behaves similarly.
-If
+The *benchmark_stage* attribute has **check** option, which behaves similarly.
-used, the function body MUST (not return but) END with a bool as well.
+If used, the function body MUST (not return but) END with a bool as well.

 If any benchmark stage has errors reported, additional two columns appear,
 error count and error rate: